 Thus, Yes, humankind is a disturbance to the balance in ecosystems, as if man declared war upon Nature.
 And, No, we are not able to maintain the balance of well-functioning ecosystems.
 As a matter of fact, our ambition overreached itself.
 This is reflected in the fact that Earth overshoot day is earlier and earlier.

 Over the decades, the ecological and carbon footprint of humans has gradually increased, all while Earth's biocapacity, i.e. its ability to regenerate resources has diminished significantly.
-That has led to Earth Overshoot Day arriving earlier and earlier, moving from as late as December 30 in 1970.
+That has led to Earth Overshoot Day arriving earlier and earlier, moving from as late as 30 December in 1970 to 1 August in 2024.

 Yes, I know I oversimplified things a little but in my opinion the above proves that our development (progress) as a species has been the tipping point for throwing many ecosystems out of their essential balance.